CiscoISE/terraform-provider-ciscoise/docs/resources/sxp_local_bindings.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on SXPLocalBindings.
-  This resource allows the client to update a SXP local binding.
-    This resource deletes a SXP local binding.
-    This resource creates a SXP local binding.
+  This resource allows the client to update a SXP local binding.This resource deletes a SXP local binding.This resource creates a SXP local binding.
 ---

 # ciscoise_sxp_local_bindings (Resource)

 It manages create, read, update and delete operations on SXPLocalBindings.

-  This resource allows the client to update a SXP local binding.
+  - This resource allows the client to update a SXP local binding.
-  This resource deletes a SXP local binding.
+  - This resource deletes a SXP local binding.
-  This resource creates a SXP local binding.
+  - This resource creates a SXP local binding.

 ## Example Usage